Glossary of Electric Choice Terms

 The reconfiguration of the vertically consolidated electric utility.
 Restructuring usually refers to separation of the various utility functions into individually operated and owned entities.

-A rate offered by Duke Energy to customers in its service area for all competitive retail electric services.
-This is the rate needed for comparing the generation charge of Duke Energy to that of an alternative generation supplier.
+A rate offered by Duke Energy Ohio to customers in its service area for all competitive retail electric services.
+This is the rate needed for comparing the generation charge of Duke Energy Ohio to that of an alternative generation supplier.

 A person, corporation, generator, broker, marketer, aggregator, or any other entity, that sells electricity to customers, using the transmission or distribution facilities of an electric distribution company.
-Generation suppliers in Ohio will be consider "certified" in that they must be licensed by the Public Utilities Commission of Ohio to sell electricity to customers and enrolled in Duke Energy's Customer Choice program.
+Generation suppliers in Ohio will be consider "certified" in that they must be licensed by the Public Utilities Commission of Ohio to sell electricity to customers and enrolled in Duke Energy Ohio's Customer Choice program.

 Interconnecting electric lines that move high voltage electricity from where it is produced to the point of distribution to customers.